 New Edition: Help Your Dog Fight Cancer

-Her book, Help Your Dog Fight Cancer, was one of the first written just for pet parents like us.
-And now it’s just been re-released in a 3rd edition that includes all of the latest canine cancer developments, such as:
+Her book, Help Your Dog Fight Cancer (available here on Amazon), has been re-released in a 3rd edition that includes all of the latest canine cancer developments, such as:

 - The most common types of cancer in dogs, diagnostic tests and treatment options